deschi0000/CS50-Final-Project/README.md

 As detailed by the diagrams:
 * **RENTALS/CUSTOMERS** - A customer may make 0 or many rentals.
 A rental may only be associated with 1 and only 1 customer.
-* **RENTALS/E-BIKE** - An rental must have 1 and only 1 e-bike associated with it.
+* **RENTALS/E-BIKES** - An rental must have 1 and only 1 e-bike associated with it.
 An e-bike can have 0 rentals, but may have been rented many times.
-* **RENTAL_LOCATION/HAS_BIKE** - A rental location may have 0 e-bikes, or many e-bikes.
+* **RENTAL_LOCATIONS/HAS_BIKES** - A rental location may have 0 e-bikes, or many e-bikes.
 A row in has_bikes means that 1 bike can only be associated with on rental location.
-* **E-BIKE/HAS_BIKE** - An e-bike can have 0 rows in the has_bikes, but any row associated in that table must have 1 and only 1 bike associated with it.
+* **E-BIKES/HAS_BIKES** - An e-bike can have 0 rows in the has_bikes, but any row associated in that table must have 1 and only 1 bike associated with it.
-* **E_BIKE_LOCATION_HISTORY/E-BIKE** - A e-bike's location history must an e-bike associated with it and only 1 e-bike.
+* **E_BIKE_LOCATION_HISTORY/E-BIKES** - A e-bike's location history must an e-bike associated with it and only 1 e-bike.
 An e-bike can must have at least 1 location, but may/will have many.
-* **RENTAL/RENTAL_LOCATION** - A rental must start/stop at at least 1 location and can end at many different locations.
+* **RENTALS/RENTAL_LOCATIONS** - A rental must start/stop at at least 1 location and can end at many different locations.
 A rental location can have 0 rentals or many rentals.
-* **MAINTENANCE_LOCATION/MAINTENANCE** - A maintenance location may have 0 tickets associated with it or may have many.
+* **MAINTENANCE_LOCATIONS/MAINTENANCE TICKETS** - A maintenance location may have 0 tickets associated with it or may have many.
 Any ticket must have at least 1 location associated with it or many.
-* **MAINTENANCE_TICKET/E-BIKE** - An e-bike can have 0 tickets, or many associated with it.
+* **MAINTENANCE_TICKETS/E-BIKES** - An e-bike can have 0 tickets, or many associated with it.
 A single maintenance ticket can have 1 and only 1 e-bike associated with it.
-* **CHARGING_SESSONS/BATTERY** - A charging session can have 1 and only 1 battery, while a battery may not have any sessions, it can only have maximum 1 at a time.
+* **CHARGING_SESSONS/BATTERIES** - A charging session can have 1 and only 1 battery, while a battery may not have any sessions, it can only have maximum 1 at a time.
-* **BATTERY/E-BIKE** - A battery may have be in no bikes, but it can only ever be in 1 at 1 time.
+* **BATTERIES/E-BIKES** - A battery may have be in no bikes, but it can only ever be in 1 at 1 time.
 An e-bike must have a battery in it, and can only ever have 1 at a time.
-* **CHARGING_SESSONS/CHARGING_STATION** - A charging session must be associated with 1 and only 1 charging station.
+* **CHARGING_SESSONS/CHARGING_STATIONS** - A charging session must be associated with 1 and only 1 charging station.
 A charging station may have no sessions associated with it, but it can have many.

 ## Optimizations